 Name Datatype Description ROLE STRING The role of the current cluster in a DR relationship.
 Possible values are NONE, MASTER, REPLICA, and XDCR.
-(None indicates that no DR ID is defined and the cluster cannot participate in DR.) STATE STRING The current state of the DR relationship.
-Possible values are the following: • DISABLED - DR is not enabled for the cluster PENDING - DR is enabled but communication with the other cluster has not begun ACTIVE - Communication with the other cluster has begun
+(None indicates that no DR ID is defined and the cluster cannot participate in DR.)

-Name Datatype Description STOPPED - Communication with the other cluster has stopped due to a failure of some kind Note that if DB stores is in the male having the most Note that if DR stops, issuing the voltadmin dr reset command will return the cluster to the PENDING state.
+Name Datatype Description STATE STRING The current state of the DR relationship.
+Possible values are the following: DISABLED - DR is not enabled for the cluster PENDING - DR is enabled but communication with the other cluster has not begun ACTIVE - Communication with the other cluster has begun STOPPED - Communication with the other cluster has stopped due to a failure of some kind Note that if DR stops, issuing the voltadmin dr reset command will return the cluster to the PENDING state.
 REMOTE_CLUSTER_ID INTEGER The DR ID of the other DR cluster, or -1 if not available (for example, when DR is disabled or communication has not begun).